JakeWheelerGitHub/Week_21_Challenge/README.md

 ---

-##Evaluation Evidence
+## Evaluation Evidence

 This is a screenshot of KaseiCoin.sol contract compiling succesfully

-This is a screenshot of KaseiCoinCrowdsalecontract compiling succesfully
+This is a screenshot of KaseiCoinCrowdsale contract compiling succesfully

+Compiled KaseiCoinDeployer contract compiling succesfully

 ---